Andriamanitra/mlsp/README.md

 - `goto-typedefinition` – open the type definition for the symbol under cursor
 - `goto-implementation` – open the implementation for the symbol under cursor
 - `find-references` - find all references to the symbol under cursor (shows the results in a new pane)
+- `diagnostic-info` - show more information about a diagnostic on the current line (useful for multiline diagnostic messages)

 You can type the commands on micro command prompt or bind them to keys by adding something like this to your `bindings.json`: